The impact of fear on the human brain is very powerful: it completely changes the way we process information.

-When faced with a threat, the cortex responsible for risk assessment and actions cease to function.
+When faced with a threat, the cortex, which is responsible for risk assessment and actions, ceases to function.
 In other words, logical thinking is replaced by overwhelming emotions, thus favoring short-term solutions and sudden reactions.

 On the other hand, interpretation of the environment helps us to survive disasters.
 Joseph LeDoux, professor of psychology at New York University, explains that this mechanism “monopolizes the brain resources to help face the threat”.

 A traumatic event has long-term consequences.
 Anything that reminds us about the threat triggers an involuntary state of fear.
-Events of this type lead to chain reactions in the human brain: people become more anxious, the reaction rate increases as well as attention to any sensations that might be related to the traumatic experience.
+Events of this type lead to chain reactions in the human brain: people become more anxious, and the reaction rate increases as well as attention to any sensations that might be related to the traumatic experience.

-Unfortunately, when dealing with fear, people prefer to take refuge in harmful habits, for example they may start drinking more alcohol or taking sedatives.
+Unfortunately, due to this impact of fear, people prefer to take refuge in harmful habits in an attempt to cope with these unsettling emotions.
+For example, they may start drinking more alcohol or taking sedatives.
 Sleep does not help to eliminate negative emotions and painful moments fixed in our memory or reduce the risk of post-traumatic stress (PTSD).

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.